mezis/mezis.github.com/_drafts/learning-part-2.md

 ##### Number of hidden layers

 Now that we have a basic sense of how quickly iRPROP converges, we should start exploring for the ideal network layout.
-The experiments for far were with a single hidden layer; does adding more layers change the performance in any way?
+The experiments so far were with a single hidden layer; does adding more layers change the performance in any way?

 <figure>